 Josephine Cox “Grandma” Anderson

 An artist and nurse, she helped shape the town of Carlsbad from its early beginnings, painting a mural for the church altar and leading efforts to care for the sick in tents along the Pecos River.
 A humanitarian, nurse, and teacher, she earned many fond nicknames, including “The Angel of the Pecos.”

-Josephine Cox Anderson was a lifetime artist who stopped painting when she lost her eyesight late in life.
-However, it was her lifetime vocation as a nurse that earned her the nicknames of “The Angel of the Valley,” “The Angel of the Pecos,” and “The Angel of Mercy.”
+Josephine Cox Anderson was a lifelong artist who painted until she lost her eyesight late in life.
+She was also a nurse whose courageous work and kindness earned her many fond nicknames, including “The Angel of the Valley,” “The Angel of the Pecos,” and “The Angel of Mercy.”

 While her husband kept busy designing the town and eventually becoming its mayor, Mrs. Anderson took up her nursing vocation and devoted her life to ministering to the ills and needs of others because, “It is just my part of the Lord’s work: it was what he wanted me to do.”